Classification of Rank 2 Cluster Varieties: Introduction

-\S \ref{cluster} reviews \cite{FG1}'s definition of cluster varieties and summarizes \cite{GHK3}'s description of cluster varieties as certain blowups of toric varieties (up to codimension $2$).
-In particular, we review \S 5 of \cite{GHK3}, which shows that log Calabi-Yau surfaces are roughly the same as fibers of rank $2$ cluster $\s{X}$-varieties.
-Our classification of cluster varieties will be up to deformation classes of these associated log Calabi-Yau surfaces.
-In \S \ref{CMGdef} and \S \ref{ClusterComplex}, we review \cite{FG1}'s definitions of the cluster modular group $\Gamma$ and the cluster complex $\s{C}$. {\bf Theorem \ref{TropClust}} gives a simpler definition of $\Gamma$ by showing that the triviality of cluster transformations can be checked on $\s{A}^{\trop}$ or $\s{X}^{\trop}$, rather than needing to examine the full $\s{A}$ and $\s{X}$-spaces.
+{\bf Cluster varieties:} Section~\ref{cluster} reviews \cite{FG1}'s definition of cluster varieties and summarizes~\cite{GHK3}'s description of cluster varieties as certain blowups of toric varieties (up to codimension~$2$).
+In particular, we review Section~5 of \cite{GHK3}, which shows that log Calabi--Yau surfaces are roughly the same as fibers of rank~$2$ cluster $\s{X}$-varieties.
+Our classification of cluster varieties will be up to deformation of these associated log Calabi--Yau surfaces.
+In Sections~\ref{CMGdef} and~\ref{ClusterComplex}, we review \cite{FG1}'s definitions of the cluster modular group $\Gamma$ and the cluster complex~$\s{C}$.
+Proposition~\ref{TropClust} gives a~simpler definition of~$\Gamma$ by showing that the triviality of cluster transformations can be checked on~$\s{X}^{\trop}$ rather than needing to examine the full~$\s{A}$ and $\s{X}$-spaces.

-{\bf The Tropicalization of $U$:} In \S \ref{tropu}, we review \cite{GHK1}'s construction of the tropicalization $U^{\trop}$ of a log Calabi-Yau surface. $U^{\trop}$ is homeomorphic to $\bb{R}^2$, but it has a natural integral linear structure that captures the intersection data of the boundary divisors.
-The integer points $U^{\trop}(\bb{Z})\subset U^{\trop}$ generalize the cocharacter lattice $N$ for toric varieties , and $U^{\trop}$ itself generalizes $N_{\bb{R}}:=N\otimes \bb{R}$.
+{\bf The tropicalization of $\boldsymbol{U}$:} In Section~\ref{tropu}, we review \cite{GHK1}'s construction of the tropicaliza\-tion~$U^{\trop}$ of a log Calabi--Yau surface. $U^{\trop}$ is homeomorphic to $\bb{R}^2$, but it has a natural integral linear structure that captures the intersection data of the boundary divisors.
+The integer points $U^{\trop}(\bb{Z})\subset U^{\trop}$ generalize the cocharacter lattice $N$ for toric varieties, and~$U^{\trop}$ itself generalizes $N_{\bb{R}}:=N\otimes \bb{R}$.